What is a PS Mentor?

 - Enhance your professional and communication skills, and learn business conduct

-- Complete an online student profile during the registration period and list your top preferred mentors.
+- Sign up online during the window when registration is open and list your top preferred mentors.

-- The program coordinator will match you with one of your mentor selections, and email you his/her contact info.
+- The program coordinator will match you with a mentor based on your preferences after the Mentor/Mentee Interview, and email you his/her contact info.